Kidney Stone Conflict Management

 My thesis is that all church attempts at resolving conflict fail because they do not acknowledge, face, and deal seriously with the four assumptions outlined above.

 No matter the unfairness, no matter the injustice, if anything goes, confidentiality can be broken at will, used or misused against a person to increase the conflict.
-Most conflicts can be easily reconciled but once officials enter the mix it becomes much more difficult.
-At least not without serious resistance by the cleric involved.
+Most conflicts can be easily reconciled, but once officials enter the mix it becomes much more difficult.

 Allow me to repeat.
 Authorities hold the mistaken view that the greatest gift of discernment a pastor can exercise is to sense the conflict before it surfaces and move on.
 It saves them from assuming you are guilty and taking the action of removing you.